mini-kep/intro/README.md

 Feedback
 ========

-Feel free to contibute your opinion or ideas [by gitter](https://gitter.im/mini-kep/Lobby).

 If you work with economic time series, please fill our [poll about data sources](https://goo.gl/2wY43R) to help us understand user needs.